1st grade long e vowel teams (ee, ea) worksheets

-Ee and ea are the two big spellings for the long e sound: see, tree, and sleep against eat, sea, and team.
-First graders sort words by which team they use, building the word-by-word visual memory this pair demands, since sound alone can't tell them apart.
+Ee and ea are the two big spellings for the long e sound: see and tree against eat and sea.
+First graders sort words by team, building the visual memory this pair demands.
+Sound alone can't tell them apart.

-Free printable PDF, aligned to Common Core RF.1.3.c.
-One skill per page, answer key on page two.
+Free printable PDF worksheet, aligned to Common Core RF.1.3.c.

 The kind of words you'll sort